evildmp/diataxis-documentation-framework/index.rst

 The framework identifies four modes of documentation - **tutorials**, **how-to guides**, **technical reference** and **explanation**.

-Each of these modes answers to a different user need, fulfils a different purpose and requires a different approach to its creation.
+Each of these modes (or types) answers to a different user need, fulfils a different purpose and requires a different approach to its creation.

 .. image:: /images/overview.png